-- Test Purpose: Requirement 45 - Test method: In the coverage under test, verify: - If it is encoded in a multipart message, verify that all references into subsequent parts are valid (i.e., no dangling links) in accordance with the container format used. - Otherwise, pass test.
+- If it is encoded in a multipart message, verify that all references into subsequent parts are valid (i.e., no dangling links) in accordance with the container format used. - Otherwise, pass test.

-- Test Purpose: Requirement 46 - Test method: In the coverage under test, replace all references by the reference target (while decoding the target format appropriately).
+Test method: In the coverage under test, replace all references by the reference target (while decoding the target format appropriately).
 If no error occurs, perform tests of class coverage on the resulting coverage.